aziascreations/CircuitPython-Ebyte-E32/readme.md

 # CircuitPython Ebyte E32 Library
-CircuitPython driver for Ebyte's E32 UART LoRa modules.
+CircuitPython driver for Ebyte's E32 UART LoRa modules that use the SX1278/SX1276 chipsets.

 ## Features
 * Supports all standard E32 UART modules.
 * Extra support on a per-frequency and per-power basis:
   * More descriptive constants for TX power.
-  * Channel <-> frequency converters.
   * ~~Maximum packet size calculators~~.
 (TODO)
   * Entirely optional via separate modules.
 * Minified versions for devices with tiny storage space: